netxms/netxms-doc/admin/appendix.rst

     - 1
     - Yes
   * - PollerThreadPoolBaseSize
     - This parameter represents base thread pool size.
-From this pool will be taken threads for all types of polls: DCI collection, Status poll, Configuration poll, etc. This is minimal number of threads that will always run.
+From this pool will be taken threads for all types of polls: Status poll, Configuration poll, etc. except DCI collection(:guilabel:`NumberOfDataCollectors`).
+This is minimal number of threads that will always run.
     - 10
     - Yes
   * - PollerThreadPoolMaxSize
     - This parameter represents maximum thread pool size till which pool can be increased.
-From this pool will be taken threads for all types of polls: DCI collection, Status poll, Configuration poll, etc. In case of big load on a server number of threads can be increased till this size.
+From this pool will be taken threads for all types of polls: Status poll, Configuration poll, etc. except DCI collection(:guilabel:`NumberOfDataCollectors`).
+In case of big load on a server number of threads can be increased till this size.
 When load come back to normal, number of threads will be automatically decreased to base size.
     - 250
     - Yes